csc-training/linux-2/02-WorkingWithBash-I.md

 ```

-# Pathname expansion — the wildcards
+# Filename expansion — the wildcards

 - The shell scans the command line for the characters `*`, `?`, and `[`.
 If one of these is found, the word is regarded as a _pattern_, and replaced with an alphabetically sorted list of file names matching the pattern.
   - `*` matches any string, including an empty string.